UdeS-GRO/S4H2019-ROS-sensor-head/README.md

 ## Find the Dynamixels connected to the OpenCR card.

-In order to see which Dynamixel motors are connected, this command need to executed.
+In order to see which Dynamixel motors are connected, this command needs to be executed.
 Change ''ACM0'' to the port used by the OpenCR card.

 ```bash
 rosrun dynamixel_workbench_controllers find_dynamixel /dev/ttyACM0